bmdeeal/quig/readme.txt

 quig is a simple program designed to let you quickly and easily make small games with Lua.
 The various limitations found in quig are largely designed to keep the process simple and easy -- low resolution to reduce the focus on graphics, few buttons to encourage pick-up-and-play titles, and a small command set that contains the essentials of what is needed to make a game.

-A simple tutorial showing how to get started and create a simple game is provided.
+A simple tutorial showing the process of creating a simple game from start to finish is provided.
 See get-the-dot.txt for details.

 At the moment, quig isn't really a fantasy console or anything (like TIC-80 or PICO-8), all editing is done with separate text editors and graphics editors.
 In addition, it's maybe a bit too simple, and the lack of integrated editors (in particular, for graphics) really does make it less than obvious to get started with vs other Lua-based game making systems, but it's still not too hard.
 Draw some graphics, write some code, play.